KRiMSONi/CS4371-JailbreakBench/README.md

   //clone and deploy the code blah blah blah //

 # Functionality of this code:
-  // the idea of the paper/how it worked //
+  // the idea of the paper/how it worked // <p>
-  // what we added //
+  // what we added //<p>
   // how what we added works //

 # Other Papers relevant to the topic: